 There is a wealth of things to do whilst staying with us at Mill End.
 From wonderful walks on our doorstep to family attractions across the National Park, the local area is full of exciting places to explore.
 Take a look at our recommendations for walks, attractions and experiences on Dartmoor, as well as the opportunities to discover more about the heritage of the local area.

 Dartmoor offers huge expanses of largely untouched moorland beauty.
 We are also well known for our many Tors – sharp hills topped with outcrops of beautifully weathered granite.
 The Tors are handy way-marks for a walk on Dartmoor – whether for a short but rewarding walk from a nearby car park or, at the extreme end of things, as part of the annual Ten Tors Challenge.

 The highest point on Dartmoor is High Willhays, just over 2,000ft above sea level!
-So we have a real range of walking options for everyone, from beginners with dogs to seasoned outdoorsmen.
+So we have a real range of walking options for everyone, from beginners with dogs to seasoned outdoorsmen and hiking lovers.